On the Direct Construction of MDS and Near-MDS Matrices: Conclusion

 \section{Conclusion}

 There has been significant research in the literature on the direct construction of MDS matrices using both recursive and nonrecursive methods.
 However, research on NMDS matrices has been limited in the literature, and there is currently no direct construction method available for them in a recursive approach.
 This paper addresses this gap by presenting novel direct construction techniques for NMDS matrices in the recursive setting.
 By employing generalized Vandermonde matrices, we provide a new approach for constructing MDS and NMDS matrices.
 We also propose a method for constructing involutory MDS and NMDS matrices using generalized Vandermonde matrices.
-These direct constructions offer an efficient way of designing MDS and NMDS matrices, particularly for larger orders.
-Moreover, the paper provides proof for some commonly referenced results related to the NMDS code.
+Moreover, the paper provides proof for some commonly referenced results related to the NMDS codes.
 Overall, this work provides valuable tools for constructing MDS and NMDS matrices and advances the current state of research in this area.
+As a promising direction for future work, the theoretical foundations established here can serve as a guide toward efficient implementations.
+Specifically, applying advanced global optimization heuristics to these newly discovered matrix classes to evaluate concrete implementation metrics, such as area and latency, will be a valuable next step for deploying these structures in lightweight cryptographic primitives.